-Virtually every university today has, in whatever form it is practiced, what is frequently referred to as a general and/or liberal studies program, which in our case is referred to as the Core Curriculum.
-Despite this commonality across universities, the specific content, goals, names given its constituent parts, types/levels of courses required, and variety of faculty members involved in its execution all vary to such a degree that such a curriculum can be almost indistinguishable from one university to another.
+Virtually every university today has, in whatever form it is practiced, a general and/or liberal education program, which in our case is referred to as the Core Curriculum/Curriculum for Liberal Education.

-At Virginia Tech we have been developing our general education program (Core Curriculum) for over twenty years.
-The Student Guide to the Core Curriculum [www.provost.vt.edu] lists over 500 courses divided into seven content areas.
-You will, with the help of advisors, be asked to make choices and these choices will have greater meaning than you might imagine.
-It is critical to always think, as much as possible, about the whole of your education, and not get too caught up in just fulfilling the parts semester by semester.
+At Virginia Tech we have been developing our Core Curriculum/Curriculum for Liberal Education program for over twenty years.
+This Core Curriculum Guide for Students /Curriculum for Liberal Education Student Guide list hundreds of courses divided into seven content areas.
+You can, with the help of advisors, make choices that will have greater meaning than you might imagine.
+Almost half of our first year students this summer will be offered the opportunity to develop a "Course of Study Planner" that will help you make educated estimations of the courses and directions you will pursue for your entire undergraduate career.
+We have also initiated a new concept to help you to holistically view your entire education called Virginia Tech Pathways for Learning (VT Pathways).
+It is critical to always think, as much as possible, about your entire education, and not get caught up in fulfilling courses semester by semester.
 Many factors will play into your choices.
-Class types, sizes, and the requirements of your major will vary greatly and will contribute to what can and should be chosen.
-Your individual goals and interests combined with advising support will help to determine not just courses that will work, or those held at the most desirable times of the day, but courses that "fit" with your particular needs at specific times in your personal and educational development.
-Beginning to understand and know your most productive learning styles and patterns will greatly assist in your choices in the Core Curriculum.
-As you mature semester by semester, it will be expected that you increasingly take more of a leading role in what we refer to as a developmental advising model.
-Please be sure and read the included statements on your Core Guide website about student, advisor and university responsibilities in advising.
+Class types, sizes, and the requirements of your major will vary greatly and contribute to what can be chosen.
+Your goals and interests combined with advising support will help you determine not just courses that will work, or those held at the most desirable times of the day, but courses that "fit" with your needs at specific times in your personal and educational development.
+Beginning to understand and know the ways you learn the best will greatly assist in your choices in the Core Curriculum/Curriculum for Liberal Education.
+The ultimate goal is that as soon as possible, you must assume responsibility for the programming of your education - No one else can do it for you.
+Please be sure and read the statements on pages 7 and 8 about student, advisor and university responsibilities in advising.

-Many faculty members and university administrators are continually working to reconsider Virginia Tech's Core Curriculum.
-Though we feel the current curriculum is strong as it is, there is always room for improvement and updating, and some change is inevitable.
-Please do not be concerned about possible changes, but rather think of them as quite exciting.
+Many faculty members and university administrators are continually working to reconsider Virginia Tech's Core Curriculum/Curriculum for Liberal Education.
+The current curriculum is strong as it is, however there is always room for improvement.
+Please do not be concerned about possible changes, but think of them as quite exciting.
 Early considerations and projections of the faculty and university administration are quite intriguing and should foster changes and improvements, many of which you will be able to see and experience as a student at Virginia Tech.
+We are initiating a University Center for Undergraduate Education, (located in Hillcrest Hall) and all of the efforts and directions previously mentioned will fall into this organizational scheme.

-As a final note, I wish you the best of luck in your entire academic career at Virginia Tech, and I urge you to get the most out of your education.
+Thanks for reading this introduction and I wish you the best of luck over your entire academic career at Virginia Tech.
+I urge you to get the most out of your education!
 Always remember to seek advice and support about your decisions from your faculty members and advisors who are here to assist you in making your undergraduate experience all that it can be.
+And remember all Virginia Tech students and faculty members are charged to, Invent the Future!